NativeScript/nativescript-marketplace-demo/README.md

 tns run android
 ```

-If you have any questions of feebdack please log them in the issues.
+If you have any questions of feebdack please [open an issue](https://github.com/NativeScript/nativescript-marketplace-demo/issues).

 Want to see more samples like this one?
 Check our [NativeScript samples list](http://docs.nativescript.org/samples).